 What's better than a cheap flight to Tokyo?
 A free flight to Tokyo.

-If you’re not up for studying airline award charts to find the best way to book with airline miles, one of our favorite ways to use Chase Ultimate Rewards points is to book flight deals.
+If you're not up for studying airline award charts to find the best way to book with airline miles, one of the easiest ways to do it is redeeming credit card points through travel portals like the Chase travel portal.
+The cheaper the flight, the fewer points you need to book.
+It's that simple.

-Whether you find a cheap flight on your own or get an alert through Thrifty Traveler Premium, it’s easy to book through Chase’s Ultimate Rewards travel portal.
-And it’s the only way to book a flight to Tokyo for completely free – normal award flights will always have cash fees.
+Whether you find a cheap flight on your own or get an alert through Thrifty Traveler Premium, it's easy to book through Chase's Ultimate Rewards travel portal.
+And it's the only way to book a flight to Tokyo for completely free – normal award flights will always tack on additional cash fees of $50 or more.

-Take a recent deal from the East Coast to Tokyo-Haneda (HND) for under $400 round-trip.
+Take a previous deal from the East Coast to Tokyo-Haneda (HND) for under $400 round-trip, for example.

-If you’ve got the Chase Sapphire Preferred card, you can book one of these flights with points.
-It will work out to roughly 32,000 Chase points for your trip to Tokyo.
+If you've got the Chase Sapphire Preferred® Card you can book one of these flights with points to make it free.
+Because every point from the Preferred Card is worth 1.25 cents, that same deal would work out to roughly 32,000 Chase points for your trip to Tokyo.

-Got the Chase Sapphire Reserve?
-You can book the exact same flight for just 26,600 Chase points!
+Got the Chase Sapphire Reserve® It's even cheaper because ever you can book the exact same flight for just 26,600 Chase points!

-How to Book: You’ll need some Chase points to make this happen.
+How to Book: You'll probably want some need some Chase points to make this happen.

-The Chase Sapphire Preferred is the best card for points and miles beginners, thanks to the different ways you can redeem these points.
-If you’re a frequent traveler, the Chase Sapphire Reserve is tough to beat – especially as your points will be worth even more toward your cash fare.
+The Chase Sapphire Preferred® Card is easily one of the best cards for points and miles beginners, thanks to the different ways you can redeem these points.
+If you're a frequent traveler, the Chase Sapphire Reserve® is tough to beat – especially as your points will be worth even more toward your cash fare.

-Then, it’s time to find your cheap flight to Tokyo.
-Forget online travel agencies like Expedia or Kayak: use Google Flights to find the cheapest flight possible.
-Or just wait for a Premium flight deal to hit your inbox!
+Then, it's time to find your cheap flight to Tokyo.
+Forget online travel agencies like Expedia or Kayak: Use Google Flights to find the cheapest flight possible.
+Or just wait for a Thrifty Traveler Premium flight deal to hit your inbox!

 From there, follow our guide to book flight deals using Chase points.
 It's pretty simple, and the price via Chase's portal should match what you've already seen – with some exceptions.
 And remember: You'll still earn frequent flyer miles on flights booked with credit card points.